semaphoreci/book-monorepo-cicd/chapters/07-final-words.md

 # 4 Final Words

 Nice work!
-The book may be finished, but there’s a lot more to learn and do.
-Now go and build something awesome!.
+The book may be finished, but there’s a lot more to learn and do yet in the world of monorepos.
+So, go and build something awesome!

 ## 4.1 Share This Book With The World

-Please share this book with your colleagues, friends and anyone who you think might benefit from it.
+Please share this book with your colleagues, friends, and anyone who you think might benefit from it.

 Share the book on Twitter: